cunybpl/nycet_pnp/src/content/guides/soos/supply-air-temperature-reset.md

 The measurement section of this guide discusses the measurement of these data points.

-## Key Values Needed to Assess Energy Consumption Associated with Supply Air Temperature Reset
+## Evaluation of Energy Consumption

 The avoided energy from SATR comes from reducing the amount of thermal energy needed by the heating and cooling coils to condition mixed air, and by reducing the electrical power needed to run the AHU fans.